parthpranav2/Focura-Record/RECORD.md

 Parh
 -Gemini api integration and pilot project completion based on decided parameters and features.
 -Implementation of ui of visual and auditory home screen fragmnet recycler view.

+01/06/2025
+Parth
+-Leaderboard ui implementation of auditory and visual -ui improvements and detailing